krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_snippet_semantic_search.md

 This document details a multi-modular pipeline that takes in a series of text snippets in a JSON file and enables [`semantic (vector) search`](../../system/search_methods/semantic_search_method.md) on them.

+Semantic (a.k.a. vector) search involves an understanding of the intent and context behind natural language search queries to deliver more relevant and flexible results.
+Its applications include enhancing search engines, recommendation systems, content discovery platforms, and personalized user interactions.

 The document is divided into the following sections:

 - [Pipeline Setup](#pipeline-setup)